awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 They're free in Lightsail, as long as you are using them\!
 You don't pay for a static IP if it is attached to an instance\.
 Public IPs are a scarce resource and Lightsail is committed to helping to use them efficiently, so we charge a small $0\.005 USD/hour fee for static IPs not attached to an instance for more than 1 hour\.

 **What does data transfer cost?**
-Your instance and database plans include a free data transfer allowance\.
+Your instance, database, and content delivery network \(CDN\) distribution plans include a data transfer allowance\.
 For Lightsail instances, both data transfer in and data transfer out of your instance count toward your data transfer allowance\.
 If you exceed your data transfer allowance, you will only get charged for data transfer OUT from a Lightsail instance to the internet or to AWS resources using the public IP address of the instance\.
 Both data transfer IN to Lightsail instances and data transfer OUT from a Lightsail instance when using the instance's private IP address are free beyond your data transfer allowance\.
 For Lightsail managed databases, only data transfer OUT is counted against your allowance\.
 If you exceed your data transfer allowance, you will only get charged for data transfer OUT from a Lightsail managed database to the internet\.
+For Lightsail CDN distributions, all data transfer out of your distribution counts toward your allowance\.
+All data transfer out of your distribution will incur a charge after you exceed your distribution data transfer allowance\.

 **How does my data transfer allowance work with my load balancers?**
 Your load balancer does not consume your data transfer allowance\.
-Traffic between the load balancer and the target instances is metered and counts toward your data transfer allowance for your instances, in the same way that traffic in from and out to the internet is counted toward your data transfer allowance for Lightsail instances that are not behind a load balancer\.
+Traffic between the load balancer and the target instances or distributions is metered and counts toward your data transfer allowance for your instances or distributions, in the same way that traffic in from and out to the internet is counted toward your data transfer allowance for Lightsail instances that are not behind a load balancer\.
 Traffic into and out of your load balancer to the internet is not calculated toward the data transfer allowance for your instances\.

 **What if I exceed my data transfer plan allowance?**
 We have designed our data transfer plans so that the vast majority of our customers will be fully covered by their allowance and not incur any additional charges\.
-If you exceed your data transfer allowance, you will be charged an overage fee per GB of data transfer used \(data transfer OUT to the internet only\)\.
+If your instance exceeds its plan data transfer allowance, you will be charged an overage fee per GB of data transfer used \(data transfer OUT to the internet only\)\.
-Even if you exceed your data transfer allowance, many types of data transfer are free\.
+Even if your instance exceeds its plan data transfer allowance, many types of data transfer are free\.
 Data transfer IN to Lightsail instances and databases is always free\.
 Data transfer OUT from a Lightsail instance to another Lightsail instance, in between Lightsail instances and Lightsail managed databases, or to AWS resources in the same Region is also free if private IP addresses are used\.

 **What types of data transfer do I get charged for?**
-When you exceed the monthly free data transfer allowance of your plan, you will get charged for data transfer OUT from a Lightsail instance to the internet or to another AWS Region or to AWS resources in the same Region when using public IP addresses\.
+When you exceed the monthly free data transfer allowance of your instance plan, you will get charged for data transfer OUT from a Lightsail instance to the internet or to another AWS Region or to AWS resources in the same Region when using public IP addresses\.
 The charge for these types of data transfer above the free allowance is as follows:
 • US East \(Ohio\) \(us\-east\-2\): $0\.09 USD/GB
 • US East \(N\.
 Virginia\) \(us\-east\-1\): $0\.09 USD/GB
 • US West \(Oregon\) \(us\-west\-2\): $0\.09 USD/GB